hpc-carpentry/hpc-chapel/episodes/02-variables.md

 ::::::::::::::::::::::::::::::::::::: keypoints
 - "A comment is preceded with `//` or surrounded by `/* and `*/`"
-- "All variables hold a certain type of data."
+- "All variables in Chapel have a type, whether assigned explicitly by the user, or chosen by the Chapel compiler based on its value."
 - "Reassigning a new value to a `const` variable will produce an error during compilation.
 If you want to assign a new value to a variable, declare that variable with the `var` keyword."
 ::::::::::::::::::::::::::::::::::::::::::::::::